112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 You smell perfume because French women would rathe r smell of perfume than of an unwashedness-which the y dislike as much as you do .
 When you have no soap , perfume comes in mighty handy .
-In the eighteenth an d nineteenth centuries, in the United_ States as in other countries, perfumes and eau de cologne were used to giv e a pleasant scent. where an unpleasant one might otherwise
+In the eighteenth and nineteenth centuries, in the United_ States as in other countries, perfumes and eau de cologne were used to giv e a pleasant scent. where an unpleasant one might otherwise